Threshold resummation for the production of four top quarks at the LHC: Methodology

 The decomposition into irreducible representations reads

 For the $gg$ channel we have

 and in terms of irreducible representations

-From this we infer that the $q\bar{q}$ colour space is $6$-dimensional, whereas the $gg$ one is $14$-dimensional, directly translating into the dimensions of the soft anomalous dimension matrices of Eq.~\eqref{eq:sad}.
+From this we infer that the $q\bar{q}$ colour space is $6$-dimensional, whereas the $gg$ one is $14$-dimensional.

-Moreover, the one-loop soft anomalous dimension matrices $\mathbf{\Gamma}_{ij\to \ftop}^{(1)}$ are in general not diagonal.
+The one-loop soft AD matrices $\mathbf{\Gamma}_{ij\to \ftop}^{(1)}$ are in general not diagonal.
 Solving Eq.~\eqref{eq:uevol} in terms of standard exponential functions requires changing the colour bases to $R$ where $\mathbf{\Gamma}_{ij\to \ftop,R}^{(1)}$ is diagonal~\cite{Kidonakis:1998bk}.
-We find such orthonormal bases using the technique outlined in Ref.~\cite{Keppeler:2012ih}.
-The resulting one-loop soft anomalous dimension matrices for $N_c = 3$ in the threshold limit become~\footnote{Their full forms will be given in Ref.~\cite{4top:upcomingpaper}.}
+We find such bases using the technique outlined in Ref.~\cite{Keppeler:2012ih}.
+The resulting one-loop soft AD matrices for $N_c = 3$ in the threshold limit become~\footnote{Their full forms are provided in the suplementary material~\cite{supplement}.}

 The values above are the negative values of the quadratic Casimir invariants for the irreducible representations in which the colour structure of the final state can be decomposed in SU(3).
-This result corresponds to a physical picture where the soft gluon is only sensitive to the total colour charge of a system at threshold, and constitutes a strong check of our calculations.
-We have also verified that the virtual corrections obtained from MadLoop, rewritten in the new basis $R$, are consistently $0$ for the base vector corresponding to a representation whose dimension is zero for $N_c=3$, which is another important consistency check of our work.
+This corresponds to a physical picture where the soft gluon is only sensitive to the total colour charge of a system at threshold, and constitutes a strong check of our calculations.
+We have verified that the virtual corrections obtained from MadLoop, rewritten in the new basis $R$, are consistently $0$ for the base vector corresponding to a representation whose dimension is zero for $N_c=3$, which is another consistency check of our work.